This is another installment of Adrianna Loves Butter But Is Eating Healthy-ish. Spring produce motivates me to eat greener, brighter things.

 The dressing might be my favorite part.
 Eating healthier has been a lot of me having to re-teach myself how to cook.
 I can’t do the things I did in the past (read: put butter in everything).
 A little cleverness goes a long way.

 Ugh.
 What a cocky recipe title.
 But I’m serious.
-This thing is soooo great.
-I have sort of an attitude about veggie burgers because most restaurants don’t treat veggie burgers with the proper respect they deserve, man.
+This trust is the best veggie burger recipe!
+I have sort of an attitude about veggie burgers because most restaurants don’t treat veggie burgers with the proper respect they deserve.
 They’re generally just some sad afterthought, a requirement for burger establishments so vegetarians don’t starve to death while at their restaurant.
 Can you tell I’m passionate about the subject?

 As a meat-eater, I eat veggie burgers all the time because I love them.
 I would never say that a veggie burger is necessarily better than a meaty, bacon-loaded burger with melty cheese on top, but I would say they’re just different – you can’t really compare the two.
 I don’t always want that kind of burger; sometimes I want to go lighter, fresher but still want to feel full.

 I love these things so much.
-I hope you get a chance to make ’em.
+I hope you get a chance to make: The Best Veggie Burger Recipe .
 Get at it!

 6thin slices of Morbier cheese, or other strong cow’s milk cheese of choice